strimzi/proposals/087-adopt-connect-health-endpoint.md

 ## Proposal

-Strimzi will support the Kafka 3.8 branch for an extended period of time ([SIP-77](https://github.com/strimzi/proposals/blob/main/077-support-for-kafka-4.0.md#extended-support-for-kafka-39)) due to the upcoming major Kafka release.
+Strimzi supports both Kafka 3.8 and 3.9 branches.

-The `/health` endpoint will be used for Kafka Connect and Mirror Maker 2 components only when the following conditions will be true at the same time:
+The `/health` endpoint will be used for both readiness and liveness probes of Kafka Connect and Mirror Maker 2 components only when `.spec.version` is either null or doesn't start with "3.8".

-1. `.spec.image` is null
-2. `.spec.version` is either null or doesn't start with "3.8"

-When Kafka 3.8 branch will be out of support, we will be able to get rid of this logic, and always use the `/health` endpoint.
+When Kafka 3.8 branch will be out of support, we will be able to get rid of the 3.8 fallback logic, and always use the `/health` endpoint.
 Unit tests related to this feature will fail when Kafka 3.8 support will be removed from the code base.

 Default liveness and readiness probes configuration won't change.